 Check into a cottage

 If you’re heading out into the archipelago or want to get a feel for life outside central Stockholm, why not rent a cottage?
-You can find good deals on cottages and villas through sites like HomeAway – just be aware that some owners impose minimum stays of a week or more.
+You can find good deals on cottages and villas through sites like Airbnb and HomeAway – just be aware that some owners impose minimum stays of a week or more.

 There’s a serious shortage of long-term accommodation in Stockholm, and it isn’t only visitors who are affected – many Stockholmers now have to wait 10–20 years to get their hands on a rental property in the city centre.
 You could try to convince someone on Airbnb to let you stay in their place long-term, but this isn’t going to be particularly cheap.
 Other alternatives include befriending locals, who may be able to help you with your search (or even provide you with somewhere to stay) and checking the links in our guide to long-term rentals in Sweden.